gabors-data-analysis/gabors-data-analysis.github.io/_pages/dat_arizona-electricity.md

 ---

-## How to get the `arizona-electricity` dataset
+This is a  README file for the `arizona-electricity` dataset.

-used in case study `12B Electricity consumption and temperature`
+Used in case study `12B Electricity consumption and temperature`

 ## Data source